-BTEC 107 Special Topics in Biotechnology (1-3 semester hours)
+BTEC 107 - Special Topics in Biotechnology

 Description: This course covers emerging topics in biotechnology.
 It is an in-depth study of a selected specialized area of biotechnology and the content varies by semester.
-Offered as needed.
+Offered As needed.

-BTEC 110 Medical Terminology (1 semester hour)
+BTEC 110 - Medical Terminology

-Prerequisites: BIOL 102/103 or High School Biology
+Prerequisites: BIOL 102/BIOL 103 or High School Biology or permission of instructor

 Description: This course is designed as an introduction to the nomenclature used by various medical and dental professionals.
 The course focuses on learning techniques that will enable the student to easily understand medical terminology.
 Cross-listed with INSC 110.
-Offered as needed.
+Offered As needed.

-BTEC 170 Introduction to Biotechnology (3 semester hours)
+BTEC 170 - Introduction to Biotechnology

-Prerequisites: BIOL 102-103 or permission of instructor
+Prerequisites: BIOL 102-BIOL 103 (or taken concurrently) or BTEC 105 or High School Biology or permission of instructor

 Description: Biotechnology explores biological processes to produce raw materials, foodstuffs, and medical treatments for use by humans.
 The industry is key for generating income worldwide and feeds into the pharmaceutical, textile, food and agricultural industries.
 The course centers on three main goals: 1) to understand the biological processes involved in biotechnology methods; 2) to identify and criticize the benefits and drawbacks of current methods; and 3) to review new emerging technologies that focus on ecological solutions.
-Offered Fall Semester, annually.
+Offered Spring Semester, annually.

-BTEC 200 Introduction to Quality and Food Safety (3 semester hours)
+BTEC 200 - Introduction to Quality and Food Safety

 Description: Overview of quality and food safety spanning all segments of the food industry.
 Topics include: meat, dairy, poultry, confectionary, and bakery segments including allied industry involvement.
-Offered as needed.
+Offered As needed.

-BTEC 210 Food and Nutrition (3 semester hours)
+BTEC 210 - Food and Nutrition